-o Psychological and Neuropsychological Assessment: I am able to provide assessment of emotional, behavioural, and cognitive functioning.
-Assessments involve the administration of psychometric tests and measures that evaluate a range of areas including psychiatric symptoms and disorders, problematic personality traits and personality disorders, somatic (physiological) symptoms, academic ability/achievement, learning difficulties, ADHD, intellectual/developmental difficulties, autism, concussion and brain injuries, vocational interests and skills, cognitive strengths and weaknesses, and cognitive (brain) impairments.He has several years of experience practicing in hospital and private practice settings with a variety of ages, populations, and presentations.
+o Psychological and Neuropsychological Assessment: Dr. Joe Enright is able to provide assessment of emotional, behavioral, and cognitive functioning.
+Assessments involve the administration of psychometric tests and measures that evaluate a range of areas including psychiatric symptoms and disorders, problematic personality traits and personality disorders, somatic (physiological) symptoms, academic ability/achievement, learning difficulties, Attention-Deficit/Hyperactivity Disorder (ADHD), intellectual/developmental difficulties, autism, concussion and brain injuries, vocational interests and skills, cognitive strengths and weaknesses, and cognitive (brain) impairments.He has several years of experience practicing in hospital and private practice settings with a variety of ages, populations, and presentations.
 He has been active in research and has published multiple studies in scientific journals.

 o Cognitive Behavioral Therapy (CBT): a type of psychotherapy (talk therapy) that has a solution-oriented approach and aims to help process patient struggles from both a cognitive and behavioral perspective.
 The goal of CBT is to address negative thoughts (cognitive) or behaviors (behavioral) that are causing distress and focus on encouraging practical steps toward solving the problem at hand while tackling the anxiety that it may be causing.
 The basis of CBT rests on the idea that thoughts and feelings are what influence behaviors.